changetocoding/Web-Development-Course/Week 14/Axios and Fetch API/README.md

 }
 ```

+# The difference between a POST and GET Request

+A POST request is used when we want to send data over to our server, we include the data and format of the data inside of the call.

+A GET Request is used to retrieve data from the server, we only need the route to retrieve the data from.

 # What is the Fetch API

 The Fetch API is a built in interface in Javascript for making calls to fetch resources from a server.

 # Making a GET Request using Fetch API

+Next is making a GET Request using the Fetch API

 ```js
 getRequestUsingFetchAPI = () => {